Stewardship Policy: Commitment to Building Resilient Companies

 8. Management and Accountability

-Recognizing the importance of ESG to many of Silver Lake’s Limited Partners, the Firm seeks to share relevant ESG updates during Limited Partner Advisory Committee meetings, the Annual General Meeting, investor communications, or other forums, when practical and appropriate.
-Silver Lake publishes an ESG & Impact report annually to summarize programmatic changes and updates.
-Members of the Fundraising and Investor Relations and ESG teams are available to discuss the Firm’s ESG program upon request.
+Recognizing the importance of sustainability factors and resilient business practices to many of Silver Lake’s Limited Partners as part of risk assessment and value creation, the Firm seeks to share relevant updates during Limited Partner Advisory Committee meetings, the Annual General Meeting, investor communications, or other forums, when practical and appropriate.
+Silver Lake publishes an annual report summarizing programmatic progress, changes and updates with regard to our integration of these efforts and initiatives.
+Relevant members of the Silver Lake team are available to discuss further upon request.

 9. Firm Alignment

-Silver Lake is committed to conducting itself in accordance with this ESG policy.
+Silver Lake is committed to conducting itself in accordance with this policy.
 Silver Lake holds its employees to the highest of standards and demands that they act ethically, professionally and responsibly.
 Silver Lake views compliance with this policy as part of each employee’s responsibility to abide and uphold the Firm’s commitment.
 This policy will be furnished or made available to all Silver Lake employees.

 [2] American Investment Council, Guidelines for Responsible Investment, published 2009, https://www.investmentcouncil.org/guidelines- for-responsible-investing/

-[3] For example, in cases where a Silver Lake Fund(s) holds a minority investment in the publicly traded securities of a company, Silver Lake may have limited control or influence over any ESG risks or opportunities that may affect such company.
+[3] For example, in cases where a Silver Lake Fund(s) holds a minority investment in the publicly traded securities of a company, Silver Lake may have limited control or influence over any risks or opportunities that may affect such company.

 [6] Assumes access to requisite information.